csci-1301/csci-1301.github.io/labs/ArrayBasics/readme.md

 try to compile and execute the program.

-Then, remove previous line, and add this:
+Then, remove previous line, and now add this:

 ```
 myArray[5] = 12;